Oregon Secretary of State

 Contact: Mike McCormick, Director

-APD program units include the Aging and Disability Resource Connection (ADRC) of Oregon, a collaborative public-private partnership that streamlines consumer access to the aging and disability service delivery system.
-The ADRC is free and provides information and assistance that helps people make informed decisions about their care.
+APD program units include the Aging and Disability Resource Connection (ADRC) of Oregon, a public-private partnership streamlining consumer access to the aging and disability service delivery system.
+The ADRC is free and provides information and assistance to help people make informed decisions about their care.

-Employees from both APD local offices and Area Agencies on Aging throughout Oregon provide direct consumer services and determine eligibility of older adults and people with disabilities for services including Medicaid long-term care.
+Employees from both APD local offices and Area Agencies on Aging provide direct consumer services and determine eligibility of older adults and people with disabilities for services.

 Deaf and Hard of Hearing Services Program